andreltcarvalho/thymeleaf-website-template/README.md

 André Luís Carvalho</b></sub></a>
 </div>

-:thinking: As a Java Backend developer, without much trouble with creating projects.
-Was infinite doubts:
+:thinking: As a Java Backend developer, always had much trouble with creating new projects.
+These were some of the questions i had:

 ```text
 - what technology to learn for Frontend?